CMSgov/price-transparency-guide/README.md

 * In-Network Negotiated Rates
 * Out-Of-Network Allowed Amounts
 * In-Network Prescription Drugs
+  * NOTE: Per released guidance, the departments will defer enforcement of the TiC Final Rules’ requirement of the prescription drug pricing file pending further rulemaking.

 **In-Network Negotiated Rates File**
 Under the finalized rules, a plan or issuer must disclose in-network provider negotiated rates for all items and services through a machine-readable file.